frnandu/yana/README.md

 ## Contributions

-Some initial code was used from https://github.com/haorendashu/nostrmo project
+Some initial code was used from https://github.com/haorendashu/nostrmo project.\

 ## Join

 I welcome contributors to join the project, specially Designers UI/UX, coders, testers.\
 If you're not a coder but would like to see something added/implemented, or you have a great idea for a new feature, just don't hesitate to fill up a issue.
+All constructive feedback is welcomed.